Archives Directory for the History of Collecting in America

 formatsFinancial Records Correspondence

-accessContact repository for restrictions and policies.
+accessContact the repository for access and restrictions.

-record sourcehttp://www.franklin.library.upenn.edu
+record linkhttps://findingaids.library.upenn.edu/records/UPENN_RBML_PUSP.MS.COLL.57

 acquisition informationGift of the heirs of Harold Peirce, 1992, 1995.